 Top flatbread with fried eggs, slice, and serve.

 I’m actually pretty thrilled that I messed up so royally on the ingredients because I’m not sure this could have turned out any better.
 I used to despise ricotta cheese, but I’m really not sure what was wrong with me.

 Now, I want ricotta on every single pizza I eat.
 Honestly, ricotta wins over goat cheese on this one.
 The ricotta paired with the lemony flatbread crust?
 This is my new favorite thing ever.

 I suppose we could argue about the asparagus versus peas here.
 And while I do agree that asparagus would have brought this flatbread to a totally different level, I also just loved that I put peas on pizza.
 Say what you will about peas, I think they’re so springy and awesome.
 Even when they come right out of your freezer.

 I love prosciutto more than most things in life, but spicy capicola?
 Let’s just say I wouldn’t want to see those two in a boxing ring.
 Things would get scary.
 And I think spicy capicola may just have a that little extra pep needed to win the fight.

-Eggs weren’t in my original plan either, but were a fabulous last-minute addition.
-Eggs should always be in every plan.
+Eggs weren’t in my original spring flatbread plan either, but were a fabulous last-minute addition.
+Eggs should be in every plan.

 I hope you had time to get out and enjoy the weather this weekend!
 I hope this is a sign of a very long and joyous spring and summer!